emleddin/research-scripts/amber-analysis/RMS/README.md

 and write out a 2-column data set for `Residue` and `Average`.
 Residues will use the numbering in the PDB.

+## `diff-rmsf-heatmap.py`
+A python script that creates a Chimera attribute file from averaged differences in `cpptraj` RMSF data.

 ## `r-gg-rmsd-rmsf.gnu`
 An `R` script for plotting RMSD and RMSF for multiple systems in individual and composed figures.